 Our three-part Digital Signage Font Guide will look at best practices for selecting the font type, the font color and font pairings for your digital signage content.

-Part 1 starts by exploring best practices for choosing the right font type for your content.
+Chapter 1 starts by exploring best practices for choosing the right font type for your content.

 Two of the most important font styles to know are serif and sans-serif fonts.
 On some font styles, like Georgia, you may notice small decorative barbs attached to ends of the letters.
 A typeface with any decorative flourishes at the end of the letter is called a “serif” by graphic designers.
 Its counterparts are called sans-serif fonts, which do not contain serifs or decorative flair, and appear plain when compared to the serif fonts.